 NEPA Goals Goal 1: Fulfill the responsibilities of each generation as trustee of the environment for succeeding generation.
 Goal 2: Ensure for all Americans safe, healthful, productive and aesthetically and culturally pleasing surroundings Goal 3: Attain the widest range of beneficial uses of the environment without degradation, risk of health or safety, or undesirable or unintended consequences Goal 4: Preserve important historic, cultural, and natural aspects of our national heritage and maintain, wherever possible, an environment that supports diversity and variety of individual choice.
 Goal 5: Achieve a balance between population and resource use that will permit high standards of living and wide sharing of life's amenities.
 Goal 6: Enhance the quality of renewable resources and approach the maximum attainable recycling of depletable resources.
 Alt 1 Trails will continue to be degraded and compromise conditions of trail system that limit its long-term sustainability.
 Visitor use conflict and visitor capacity occurs during peak seasonal use in some locations of the park.
 Trails will continue to degrade park resources where use type and use frequency are causing impacts.
 Trails provide opportunities for access and information on park resources related to our national heritage.
 Some trails by overuse, resource conditions or trail design and limited connections. minimize a balanced approach.
 Some sustainable practices are in place.
 Maximum extent of NPS sustainability goals has not been achieved.
 Alt 2A Incorporation of Sustainable Trail Guidelines will set forth measures to sustain park resources for generations to come.
-Same as Alternative 2A.
-Limited trail additions and trail facilities will assist in reducing visitor conflict and a limited variety of visitor experiences.
-Same as Alternative 2A.
+Same as Limited trail additions and trail facilities will assist in reducing visitor conflict and a limited variety of visitor experiences.
 Utilize previously disturbed areas to minimize resource impacts and the introduction of Sustainable Trail Guidelines.
-Same as Alternative 2A.
-Limited expansion of trails provide limited new opportunities for access and information on park resources related to our national heritage.
-Same as Alternative 2A.
-A balanced approach is achievable by improved trail conditions and limited expansion, including community connections.
-Same as Alternative 2A.
-Off-road bicycle trail increases use in sensitive Sustainable Trail Guidelines in combination with parkwide sustainable goals will achieve NPS sustainability goals.
-Same as Alternative 2A. resource area.
+Limited expansion of trail provide limited new opportunities for access and information on park resources related to our national heritage.
+Same as A balanced approach is achievable by improved trail conditions and limited expansion, including community connections.
+Same as Sustainable Trail Guidelines in combination with parkwide sustainable goals will achieve NPS sustainability goals.
+Same as AIL ZD Alternative 2A.
+Alternative 2A.
+Alternative 2A.
+Alternative 2A.
+Alternative 2A.
+Mountain bike trail increases use in sensitive resource area.
+Alternative 2A.